Clinical trial claims can be made if you or a member of your family has been involved in a trial that has caused you an injury.

 The amount of compensation you will receive for a clinical trial claim will depend largely on the extent to which you have suffered.
-During the compensation claims process, a number of different elements will be considered including the level of pain and suffering you have experienced; the amount of expenses you have had to pay for in relation to your injury and whether or not you have suffered a loss of earnings as a result.
-All these factors will be taken into account when calculating how much compensation you will be awarded for a clinical trial claim.
+During the compensation claims process, a number of different elements will be considered including the level of pain and suffering you have experienced; the number of expenses you have had to pay for in relation to your injury and whether or not you have suffered a loss of earnings as a result.
+All of these factors will be taken into account when calculating how much compensation you will be awarded for a clinical trial claim.

 We’ll talk through the details of your claim over the phone, and then advise further!